 Essential Pit Stops on the Milford Sound Road

-The road to Milford Sound is probably one of the most popular in the country, but too often is it rushed in a desperate attempt to get to a Milford Sound cruise on time… After reading this list of hikes, sights and worthy pit stops, you’ll see that the road to Milford Sound deserves more of your time.
+The road to Milford Sound is probably one of the most popular in the country, but too often it is rushed in a desperate attempt to get to a Milford Sound cruise on time… After reading this list of hikes, sights and worthy pit stops, you’ll see that the road to Milford Sound deserves more of your time.

 We recommend starting your day in Te Anau and even staying in Milford Sound or one of the Milford Road campsites for at least a night before returning on the Milford Road.
 There are so many hikes, lakes, waterfalls and photo opportunities that you will kick yourself if you have to miss most of them.